zflat/dynamo/lib/plugins/README.md

 This area contains the plugins that ship with InSpec.
 They are automatically detected by the plugin loader.

-## inspec-* directories
+## dynamo-* directories

-Each subdirectory here that begins with `inspec-` is intended to be a self-contained plugin project, with code, docs, and tests.
+Each subdirectory here that begins with `dynamo-` is intended to be a self-contained plugin project, with code, docs, and tests.

 ## shared directory